raktar-project/website/docs/frontend/installation.md

 ## Build the bundle

-Run `yarn build` in the root directory - this will generate the static files in `dist/`.
+Run `npm run build` in the root directory - this will generate the static files in `dist/`.

 ## Deploy the application